-During fiscal year 2013, the Company determined that four Company-owned restaurants were impaired.
-The Company recognized a non-cash pre-tax impairment charge of \$1.5 million resulting from the continuing and projected future results of these restaurants.
-During fiscal year 2012, the Company determined that no Company-owned restaurants were impaired.
-During fiscal year 2011, the Company determined that three Company-owned restaurants were impaired and recognized a pre-tax non-cash impairment charge of \$4.3 million.
+During fiscal year 2014, the Company determined that three Company-owned restaurants were impaired.
+We recognized a non-cash pre-tax impairment charge of \$1.2 million resulting from the continuing and projected future results of these restaurants.
+During fiscal year 2013, we determined that four Company-owned restaurants were impaired and recognized a pre-tax non-cash impairment charge of \$1.5 million.
+No Company-owned restaurants were impaired during fiscal year 2012.
 The Company reviewed each restaurant's past and present operating performance combined with projected future results, primarily through projected undiscounted cash flows, which indicated impairment.
 The carrying amount of each restaurant was compared to its fair value as determined by management.
-The impairment charge represents the excess of each restaurant's carrying amount over its fair value.
+The impairment charge represents the excess of each restaurant's carrying amount over its estimated fair value.

-We closed three restaurants in fiscal year 2012 and recognized charges of \$0.3 million related to lease terminations and other closing-related costs.
+We closed four and three restaurants in fiscal year 2014 and 2013 and recognized charges of \$0.2 million and \$0.1 million related to lease terminations and other closing-related costs.